Balupu: Overseas

 At the US box office, the film collected ₹05.6 million in three days, entering the list of the top 20 grossers in the US at 18th position, minting more than Ghanchakkar, which was released on more screens and collected ₹03.1 million.
 The film collected ₹17.6 million in its first weekend, which was more than the closing businesses of his previous hits; Kick (with ₹11.9 million), Don Seenu (with ₹12.6 million) and Mirapakay (with ₹14.8 million) respectively.
 The film continued its pace in spite of heavy competition from other big releases by collecting ₹26 million at the end of the second week, however failing to beat the record set by Baadshah, which collected ₹40 million at that point of time, however subjected to the number of screens it was released.
 The film collected a total of ₹26.9 million at the end of its third week.

 Remake

-It was remade as Herogiri in Bengali, starring Dev, Koel Mallick, Sayantika and Mithun Chakraborty.
 The film which was being remade in Kannada as Ravichandra starring Upendra and Ravichandran was shelved after partial completion of shooting.
+However, the movie was re-launched with title Trishulam.